Underrated Marvel Comics: See Timely Results

 • Not even the insanity of crossover events can slow Castle down in Kill Krew!

 • The Bullet That Follows… Well written and action-packed!
-It’s only sin is replacing Frank Castle with a placeholder.
+It’s only sin is this is Frank Castle in all but name and tech.

 Defenders